Economy of Lithuania: Energy

 The utilities sector accounts for more than 3% of gross value added in Lithuania.
 Electricity production exceeded 12 billion kWh in 2007, and consumption exceeded 9.6 billion kWh.
 Surplus electricity is exported.

 Lithuania operated a nuclear power plant in Visaginas, which produced 72% of electricity in Lithuania.
 The plant was shut down on 31 December 2009 in line with the commitments made when Lithuania joined EU in 2004.
 A new nuclear power plant in Visaginas has been proposed but the status of the project is uncertain after it was rejected by the voters in a referendum in 2012.

-The supply of heating energy has been modernized during the last decade (1998–2008).
+The supply of heating energy was modernized during the decade (1998–2008).
 Technological loss in the heat energy system has decreased significantly from 26.2% in the year 2000 to 16.7% in 2008.
 The amount of air pollution was reduced by one-third.
 The share of renewable energy resources in the total fuel balance for heat production increased to almost 20%.

 In order to break down Gazprom's monopoly in the natural gas market of Lithuania, the first large scale LNG import terminal (Klaipėda LNG FSRU) in the Baltic region was built in the port of Klaipėda in 2014.
 The Klaipėda LNG terminal was called Independence, thus emphasising the aim to diversify the energy market of Lithuania.
 Norvegian company Equinor supplies 540 e6m3 of natural gas annually from 2015 until 2020.
 The terminal is able to cover 100% of Lithuania's demand and 90% of Latvia's and Estonia's national demand in the future.

 Kruonis Pumped Storage Plant operates as pumped-storage providing a spinning reserve of the power system, in order to regulate the load curve of the power system 24 hours a day.
 In 2015 Kruonis Industrial Park was established as a place for data centers.

 In 2018 synchronising the Baltic States' electricity grid with the Synchronous grid of Continental Europe has started.